-As part of the implementation of the Digital Strategy for Schools 2015-2020 Enhancing Teaching Learning and Assessment, funding of €210m for ICT Infrastructure will be distributed to schools over the five years of the Strategy. €110m has issued over the lifetime of the strategy to date.
+As part of the implementation of the Digital Strategy for Schools 2015-2020 Enhancing Teaching Learning and Assessment, grant funding of €210m for ICT Infrastructure will be distributed to schools over the five years of the Strategy. €160m has issued over the lifetime of the strategy to date, with this representing the final tranche of funding.